lightforever/mlcomp/docs/usage.rst

             cls, executor: dict, config: Config, additional_info: dict ):
             # initialize your executor with the params you specified in the configuration file
-            # they are available at executor variable
+            # they are available in executor variable
             return cls(...)

 Some service fields in an executor configuration: